nirav-chavda/HomeStreamer/README.md

 ### Run

-- [NOTE] To create symbolic links in windows Admin Privilege is required.
+- [NOTE] To create symbolic links in windows `Admin Privilege` is required.
-- To start the server run the following files:
+- To start the server run the following file:
     - WINDOWS: run.bat
     - UNIX   : sh run.sh